andrewtrraan/EM-Robot/README.md

 # EM-Robot

-<h1>An Electromagnet Robot that picks up scrap pieces of metal.
-The robot combines, Arduino, Raspberry Pi with Python and Java in order to move around, move the magents up and down, energize/deenergize the magnets, and to sense if an object is too close and stops. </h1>
+An Electromagnet Robot that picks up scrap pieces of metal.
+The robot combines, Arduino, Raspberry Pi with Python and Java in order to move around, move the magents up and down, energize/deenergize the magnets, and to sense if an object is too close and stops.

 Python in two different ways in order for the robot to be controlled remotely

 <ul>